HereThereBeDragons/doc-cvmfs/apx-parameters.rst

                                     | (do not change manually).
 CVMFS_DONT_CHECK_OVERLAYFS_VERSION  | Disable checking of OverlayFS version before usage.
                                     | (see :ref:`sct_reporequirements`)
-CVMFS_ENFORCE_LIMITS                | Set to *true* to cause exceeding \*LIMIT variables to be fatal to a publish
+CVMFS_ENABLE_MTIME_NS               Use nanosecond-granularity for modification time of files (instead of milliseconds) CVMFS_ENFORCE_LIMITS                | Set to *true* to cause exceeding \*LIMIT variables to be fatal to a publish
                                     | instead of a warning
 CVMFS_EXTENDED_GC_STATS             | Set to *true* to keep track of the volume of garbage collected files (increases GC running time)